MinnPost/minnpost-wordpress/wp-content/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.6.2 =
+* Fix: Reverted a method visibility that was conflicting with other plugins using it.

+= 1.6.1 =
+* Tested compatibility with WordPress 5.9

 = 1.6.0 =
 * Fix: Only show settings CTA to users able to visit the settings page.